uclagiving/uclafund-site/wp-content/plugins/siteorigin-panels/readme.txt

 === Page Builder by SiteOrigin ===
-Tags: page builder, responsive, widget, widgets, builder, page, admin, gallery, content, cms, pages, post, css, layout, grid Requires at least: 4.7
+Tags: page builder, responsive, parallax, widgets, blocks, gallery, layout, grid, cms, builder, widget Requires at least: 4.7
-Tested up to: 5.6
+Tested up to: 5.7
 Requires PHP: 5.6.20
-Stable tag: 2.11.8
+Stable tag: 2.12.6
-Build time: 2020-12-09T15:04:44+02:00
+Build time: 2021-07-05T10:54:54+02:00
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html
 Donate link: https://siteorigin.com/downloads/premium/
-Contributors: gpriday, braam-genis
+Contributors: gpriday, braam-genis, alexgso

 Build responsive page layouts using the widgets you know and love using this simple drag and drop page builder.

 == Description ==

-SiteOrigin Page Builder is the most popular page creation plugin for WordPress.
-It makes it easy to create responsive column based content, using the widgets you know and love.
+SiteOrigin Page Builder is a powerful content creation interface, instantly recognizable, astonishingly different.
+SiteOrigin Page Builder makes it easy to create responsive column-based content using the widgets you know and love.
 Your content will accurately adapt to all mobile devices, ensuring your site is mobile-ready.
 Read more on [SiteOrigin](https://siteorigin.com/page-builder/).

 We've created an intuitive interface that looks just like WordPress itself.
 It's easy to learn, so you'll be building beautiful, responsive content in no time.